Norwae/oriana/README.md

 before returning it.
 This is executed transactionally, and any failures encountered within the block will cause a delay and retry with a given schedule.

+### Monitoring

+Oriana has the ability to report usage statistics of the underlying database layer.
+These statistics can be exported in any format, but for ease of use, a prometheus implementation is provided (if the optional dependency is fulfilled)

 ### Flows and Streams, oh my!

 Oriana integrates the database in all levels of Akka streams.
 Thus, it becomes easy, even natural to think of the